Security is what we do.

 What encryption standards does DOQEX use?
 DOQEX encrypts files using AES-256 with a 256-bit key in Galois Counter Mode (GCM).
 SecureMail email text data and sensitive configuration data is encrypted using XSalsa20 with Poly1305 MAC; the option exists to enable “legacy encryption” which reverts to AES-256 in Cypher Block Chain mode (CBC).

-The Initialisation Vectors (IV) for use in all encryption modes are generated using a cryptographically secure random number generator which selects a 256-bit value unique to each file.
+The Initialisation Vectors (IV) for use in all encryption modes are generated using a cryptographically secure random number generator unique to each operation.

 A unique key for each file.
 Each file (or SecureMail) is encrypted using a unique key for that file.
 These unique keys are themselves encrypted with AES using a master key which is never stored on disk.
 The individual encrypted file encryption key is stored in plain text along with the file’s individual IV.